 The answer is, it depends.

-Why would I not?
 There is a theoretical assumption that one would need to take extra methyl donors given NMN uses up methyl groups in order to be degraded and excreted (methyl groups are small molecules that are attached to other molecules to process them).
 However, this has not really been born out in any studies yet.

-Why would I?
-We still believe it could be interesting to combine your NMN supplement with methyl donors and methylation mediators, like B vitamins, trimethylglycine (betaine) and choline, and to see how it impacts you.
+Nonetheless, we still believe it could be interesting to combine your NMN supplement with methyl donors and methylation mediators, like B vitamins, trimethylglycine (betaine) and choline, and to see how it impacts you.